Best Tactical Pens: More Than Just Writing

 Tactical this, tactical that, we live in a tactical world these days.
 Everything is tactical, from our pants to our writing implements.
-With that in mind, we are looking at tactical pens today.
+With that in mind, I will be looking at tactical pens today.
 You might grow and think, why the heck do we have tactical pens?
 To be fair, it’s a worthwhile question, but having a tool to write with is invaluable in the ‘tactical’ world.

-On my first day in the fleet Marine Corps, they instructed me that on my second day, I best have a pen and notepad.
-I better have it on me and accessible at all times.
+On my first day in the Fleet Marine Corps, I was instructed that I should have a pen and notepad ready for my second day.
+They said I should keep it with me all the time and it was easily accessible.
 I had one, and I quickly learned that your normal office pen is about half past useless.
 Nothing greater than doing buddy rushes and finding an ink stain when your pen explodes.

 This is where tactical pens come into play.
 They have a different level of durability and are often multipurpose tools.